-Figure 2 biogas production volume for 5 weeks.
-In week 1 and 2 the highest volume of biogas produced at thermophilic temperature was group B (60% tofu liquid waste + 30% food waste) with the second week pH was 7,16 which resulted in a biogas production volume of 24.460 ml. while the lowest was produced by group A (control) at week 1st with a pH of 7,68, which is 2.960 ml.
+At week 2, the highest volume of biogas produced at thermophilic temperature was group B (60% tofu liquid waste + 20% restaurant waste) with the second week pH was 7,16 which resulted in a biogas production volume of 24.460 ml. while the lowest was produced by group A (control) at week 1st with a pH of 7,68, which is 2.960 ml.
 After anaerobic overhaul for 1 week.
 The biogas production of each group at week 4 to 5 increased.
-The best average volume of biogas at thermophilic temperature for 5 weeks was group B (60% tofu liquid waste + 30% food waste) which resulted in a biogas production volume of 22.600 ml.
+The best average volume of biogas at thermophilic temperature for 5 weeks was group B (60% tofu liquid waste + 20% restaurant waste) which resulted in a biogas production volume of 22.600 ml.

 Table 3.
-Biogas volume from food waste substrate mixture at thermophilic temperature.
+Biogas volume from food waste substrate mixture at thermophilic temperature

-Biogas Volume (ml) Average biogas volume (ml)
+3 Biogas Volume (ml) Average biogas

-Group Week 1 Week 2 Week 3 Week 4 Week 5
+Group Week 1 Week 2 Week 3 Week 4 Week 5 volume (ml)

-А 2960 3890 4980 5690 5880 4680
+A 2960 3890 4980 5690 5880 4680

 В 20990 24460 22800 21770 22980 22600

-C 12420 18600 23390 25500 25870 21156
+С 12420 18600 23390 25500 25870 21156

-From table 3, overall it can be said that for 5 weeks the highest volume of biogas was in group B (60% tofu waste + 30% food waste) with an average volume of 22.600 ml.
+Overall it can be said that during 5 weeks the highest volume of biogas was in group B (60% tofu waste + 20% food waste) of 22.600 ml.
 The biogas formed in this research is the result of the degradation process of COD mixed waste by microbes in anaerobic sludge which is the main medium for degradation in this anaerobic biodigester system.
 Although the processing of biogas resulting from anaerobic remodeling for each treatment was not the same, the overall biogas produced was proportional to the reduction in COD.

 The addition of food waste substrate to tofu waste can increase biogas production.
 The availability of food (organic matter) for microbes causes the growth of microbial biomass to increase.
-This is in accordance with the opinion of Soeparno [15], which states that the longer the seeding takes place, the more the microbial load increases because microbial cells undergo division or proliferation.
+This is in accordance with the opinion of [14], which states that the longer the seeding takes place, the more the microbial load increases because microbial cells undergo division or proliferation.
 Microbes need sufficient time to reproduce if the required components are available, then microbes will grow rapidly just as microbes need nutrients for their growth.